Helen Baxendale

 Helen Victoria Baxendale (born 7 June 1970) is an English actress of stage and television.
 She is known for her roles as Rachel Bradley in the British comedy drama Cold Feet (1997–2003) and Emily Waltham in the American sitcom Friends (1998–1999).
+Her other television credits include Cardiac Arrest (1994–1996), An Unsuitable Job for a Woman (1997–1999), Adrian Mole: The Cappuccino Years (2001), Cuckoo (2012–2019) and Noughts + Crosses (2020).

 Baxendale's early stage credits include The Soldiers at Glasgow's Citizens Theatre, which earned her a 1993 Ian Charleson Award nomination.
-Her other television credits include Cardiac Arrest (1994–1996), An Unsuitable Job for a Woman (1997–1999), Adrian Mole: The Cappuccino Years (2001), Cuckoo (2012–2019) and Noughts + Crosses (2020).

 Early life

 Baxendale was born on 7 June 1970 in Pontefract, West Riding of Yorkshire.
 Baxendale's parents were teachers at a comprehensive school.
 Her sister is the screenwriter Katie Baxendale.

 She grew up in Shenstone, Staffordshire, and attended King Edward VI School, Lichfield.
 She wanted to be a ballet dancer and trained at the Elmhurst School for Dance, until dropping out aged 17 in favour of an acting career.
 She moved to the Bristol Old Vic Theatre School, then worked at the Glasgow Citizens' Theatre from 1992 to 1995.